-You will be demonstrating your ability to meet the complex needs of a learner.
+The focus learner must have an exceptionality identified on his/her individualized educational program/plan (i.e., IEP, IFSP or other plan).
+Select a learner that is representative of the varied/range of learner needs on your caseload or in your class.
+The focus learner selected should have multiple learning or support needs (do not select a focus learner with the fewest needs).
+You want to be able to demonstrate your ability to meet the complex needs of a learner.
 As a candidate, you are not evaluated on whether or not your focus learner is able to respond correctly to each learning task.
 You are evaluated on your ability to plan for, respond to, and evaluate and assess the focus learner's strengths and needs.
 A learner with varied challenges will provide opportunities for you to demonstrate your skill in planning, instruction, and assessment.
+At least one of these needs (academic needs, identified by an IEP goal or support needs, identified by either an IEP goal and/or required accommodations/modifications) must be aligned with the focus learner's IEP.
+The learning goal you develop or the specific planned supports to help the focus learner achieve the learning goal must be based on the focus learner's IEP.
 Finally, because you are required to document that learner's performance over a number of days, you will want to choose a focus learner who typically has consistent attendance.